Top Destinations on the Kenai Outer Coast:

-Each marine park presents a unique experience along the rugged outer coast.
-Top destinations include Sandspit Marine Park on Fox Island, Thumb Cove Marine Park, Kayaker Cove, Eldorado Narrows (right), Caines Head Recreation Area, Bear Glacier and Cape Resurrection.
+Each marine park presents a unique adventure opportunity along the outer coast.
+Top destinations include Sandspit Marine Park on Fox Island, Thumb Cove Marine Park, Kayaker Cove, Eldorado Narrows, Caines Head Recreation Area, Bear Glacier and Cape Resurrection.

 The east shore of Day Harbor has two protected anchorages: Bowen Anchorage and Anchor Cove.
 At the harbor's head is Ellsworth Valley and the terminus of Ellsworth Glacier (left) which has retreated 5 miles, since 1909.
+See: Day Harbor Maps

 The entire Nuka Bay area including; Nuka Island and Nuka Passage are among the most desirable places to explore.
-Scores of reliable landing beaches afford excellent access and camping.
+Scores of reliable landing beaches afford good access and wilderness camping.
 The Nuka Bay region is legendary for its abundance of eagles, seals, and former gold mines.